bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

 Once you started publishing stuff, it can feel pretty intimidating to put it out there.
 However, rest assured, the internet is a big place, so no one will probably notice (or care) for your content anyway...

 But if you are curious what others think, and want some feedback, ask friends or colleagues whom you trust and are rooting for you.
 In my experience, these people find it super cool you are even doing this, regardless of how interesting or good they think it is what you are sharing.
 I mean, look at yourself, if a friend is creating content, how would you respond to that?
+And worst case, you can even create content just for yourself, as a mechanism to learn, and have a nice place of structured notes, you can always look up.

 As you improve and continue creating content, the fear of other people's reaction will probably become less.
-Especially because you will find your own unique way of sharing content as you go.
+Especially because you will find your own unique way of sharing content, as you go.

-Finally, it is important to realize that every person is unique, and therefore also everyone's content creation is unique.
+This uniqueness of you, and your content, is very important to realize.
 The topics you choose, the way you communicate them, all based on your experience, perspective and opinion, is unique.
-Which is why it does not matter where you create content about.
+Which is why it does not matter you are not the first to create content about a topic.
 If I would ask 10 content creators to write a blog post with the title "Is HTML a programming language?", I would get 10 very different blog posts.
 Not only their answer to the question, but also their reasoning and approach.

-So go ahead, and start creating your first piece of content, and before you know it you are a content creator...
+So go ahead, and start creating your first piece of content now, and before you know it you are a content creator...